iowa-social-science-research-center/Spatial-analysis-Workshops/README.md

 ___This workshop series is sponsored by [Iowa Social Science Research Center](http://ppc.uiowa.edu/isrc) at the University of Iowa.
 You can also check out other interesting workshops [here](http://ppc.uiowa.edu/isrc/workshops).___

-This is a public repository with tutorials in different aspects of spatial analysis using GeoDa and ArcMap.
+This is a public repository with tutorials in different aspects of spatial analysis.
 Please star us if you think it is useful:
 [![GitHub stars](https://img.shields.io/github/stars/iowa-social-science-research-center/Spatial-analysis-Workshops.svg?style=social&logo=github&label=Stars)](https://github.com/iowa-social-science-research-center/Spatial-analysis-Workshops)